The RISPCA will be closed today, Wednesday, January 28th, and will reopen tomorrow, Thursday the 29th.

 Anchor Subaru in North Smithfield will donate $250 for every new Subaru sold from now until January 2nd to a charity of the customer’s choice.
 They have kindly chosen the Rhode Island SPCA as the local charity option for their customers.
 Check it out at Share the Love.

-Rehabilitating a Rescue Dog Saturday, April 11, 2015 11am – 1:30pm – Dogs rescued from high-kill shelters in the south, from abuse cases, or from neglect, often come to new owners with a unique set of behavioural challenges.
-This program is about what behaviours you might see and ways to train your dog into a healthier dynamic.
+Rehabilitating a Rescue Dog Saturday, April 11, 2015 11am – 1:30pm – Dogs rescued from high-kill shelters, from abuse cases, or from neglect, often come to new owners with a unique set of behavioural challenges.
+This program is about what behaviours you might see, and ways to train your dog into a healthier dynamic.
 Members of the public are welcome, and if you are considering fostering rescue dogs for the RISPCA, this program is required training.
+In the case of the RISPCA. our dogs come from a variety of circumstances and may just need socializing, extra loving care and some training before they find their forever homes.
 Registration is required.
-Please email Lorna Steele at firstname.lastname@example.org
+Please email Lorna Steele at email@example.com

 Volunteer Orientations In order to attend a volunteer orientation, you must have already filled out an application,and spoken to our Volunteer coordinator, Jim McGee.
 To find out more about volunteering, please check out the Volunteer page.

 Save the Dates!

 The RISPCA holds a number of events throughout the year, and as we get the dates we’ll post them here.
 Mark your calendars and please join us.

 Annual Hearts & Paws Pasta Dinner: Friday, March 20, 2015.
 Tickets for this event sell out EVERY year!
 They will be available for sale on January 2, 2015.
 For more information, please visit the Hearts & Paws Pasta Dinner page.